-• What advances have been made with regard to women's health and education since the office's installment in 2009?
-How can we improve access in conflict-ridden areas like Afghanistan?
+What advances have been made with regard to women's health and education since the office's installment in 2009?
+How can we improve access in conflictridden areas like Afghanistan?

 Answer.
 Investing in women and girls is one of the most powerful forces for international development.
-Improving the health and education of women and girls also enhances their productivity and social and economic participation, and acts as a positive multiplier, benefiting the development and health of future generations Since 2009, the United States and partners around the world have made remark-
+Improving the health and education of women and girls also enhances their productivity and social and economic participation, and acts as a positive multiplier, benefiting the development and health of future generations.

+Since 2009, the United States and partners around the world have made remark-

 Since 2009, the United States and partners around the world have made remarkable progress in advancing women's health-including in reducing maternal mortality, increasing access to contraception, and increasing access to HIV prevention, care, and treatment services.
 In 2010, for example, the U.N.
 Secretary General launched his "Every Woman Every Child" strategy, an initiative to reduce maternal and child mortality worldwide.

-President Obama's Global Health Initiative (GHI), launched in 2009, recognizes that the health and rights of memory and right heave a similar timent in the secretary of the secretary of
+President Obama's Global Health Initiative (GHI), launched in 2009, recognizes that the health and right of woman and girls have a significant investor and approximately approximately and significant investors.

 President Obama's Global Health Initiative (GHI), launched in 2009, recognizes that the health and rights of women and girls have a significant impact on the success-or failure-of our global health programs.
 In 2011, the Secretary's Office of Global Women's Issues (S/GWI) led an interagency working group to develop "Supplemental Guidance on Women, Girls and Gender Equality" to help countries integrate gender issues and priorities into their health strategies.
-Today, every countrylevel global health initiative strategy has incorporated this gender guidance.
+Today, every country-level global health initiative strategy has incorporated this gender guidance.

 The President's Emergency Plan for AIDS Relief (PEPFAR) promotes the integration of gender throughout its prevention, care, and treatment programs.
 Furthermore, S/GWI and PEPFAR jointly support approximately \$3 million in small grants to grassroots organizations in over 25 countries working to prevent and respond to gender-based violence, with a link to HIV prevention, treatment, and care.